jon-jacky/Piety/DIRECTORIES.md

 - **bin**: shell scripts that configure Piety for Unix-like platforms.

-- **console**: modules used by terminal applications, including a non-blocking alternative to Python *input*, with command line editing and history similar to Unix *readline*.
+- **console**: modules used by terminal applications, including one that defines the *Console* class, a wrapper that adapts a terminal application for cooperative multitasking.

 - **doc**: notes and documents.